 10. Like cats, bats clean themselves.
 Far from being dirty, bats spend a lot of time grooming themselves.
 Some, like the Colonial bat, even groom each other.
 Besides having sleek fur, cleaning also helps control parasites.

 11. Dogs aren’t the only ones with pups.
 Baby bats are called pups, and a group of bats is a colony.
 Like other mammals, mother bats feed their pups breastmilk, not insects.
-While bats only give birth to one baby per year, momma bats form nursery colonies in spring in caves, dead trees and rock crevices.
+Most bats give birth to a single pup!
+There is at least one species that commonly has twins and that is the eastern red bat.
+Momma bats form nursery colonies in spring in caves, dead trees and rock crevices.

 12. Bats are inspiring medical marvels.
 About 80 medicines come from plants that rely on bats for their survival.
 While bats are not blind, studying how bats use echolocation has helped scientists develop navigational aids for the blind.
 Research on bats has also led to advances in vaccines.